 - Preheat your oven to 400.

-- Slice the eggplants into bite-size pieces, add them to a mixing bowl.
+- Slice the eggplants into bite-size pieces, and add them to a mixing bowl.
 Drizzle some olive oil on top of them, then salt and pepper, and set them on a parchment-lined baking tray.

 - Toss into the oven to roast for 15 minutes turning halfway through to ensure even browning.

-- While that is going, put some water to boil in a medium-sized pot to boil.
+- While that is going, put some water to boil in a large pot to boil.
 Add some salt then the pasta.
 Cook pasta according to package instructions or until tender to your liking.